Remote working underpins the business case for secure virtual environments

 So how does Secure Remote Working benefit organisations?

-Cost savings on infrastructure goes beyond just a move away from the data centre.
+Cost savings on infrastructure goes beyond just a move away from the data center.
 Cloud subscriptions often allow for payment based on actual capacity consumed, which helps reduces the risks of overprovisioning hardware as well as excess spending.

 Cloud infrastructure also allows organisations to align IT software and services with changing business requirements and comes with the benefit of skipping often hefty upfront implementation costs.